 5 reasons your pension scheme would be better off in a DB master trust - investment

-One of the key challenges facing smaller DB pension funds is the lack of access to the same range of investment opportunities as their larger equivalents.
-While larger schemes benefit from accessing best-in-class managers and funds, smaller schemes struggle to meet minimum investment requirements, or the higher costs associated with the latest innovations and asset classes.
+Schemes need to think longer-term and embrace a resilient funding and investment strategy to ensure a smoother ride through turbulent times.
+One of the key challenges facing many DB pension funds is the lack of access to the same range of investment opportunities as their larger equivalents.
+While larger schemes benefit from accessing best-in-class managers and funds, many schemes struggle to meet minimum investment requirements, or the higher costs associated with the latest innovations and asset classes.

-But by pooling assets together into a bigger, more substantial master trust fund, these smaller schemes can generate much better outcomes – in some cases up to a 25% increase in returns.
+By pooling assets together into a bigger, more substantial master trust fund, these schemes can generate much better outcomes – in some cases up to a 25% increase in returns.
 There are three main reasons for this:

-A better performing investment strategy is just one of the reasons your scheme may be better off in a DB master trust.
+A more resilient investment strategy is just one of the reasons your scheme may be better off in a DB master trust.
 Watch out for the next blog in our 5-part series where we look at how you can meet your long-term objective with more certainty.

 If you would like to find out more information in the meantime, please contact Lindsay Davies.